blackjax-devs/blackjax/.github/ISSUE_TEMPLATE/enhancement.md

 ```

 <!--
 Be mindful that your proposal may be challenged.
-Blackjax has strong design principles that we are committed to stick to.
+BlackJAX has strong design principles that we are committed to stick to.
 If there is an alternative way to achieve what you would like, we will let you know.
 -->